 I’m convinced that the symmetry of these images must have inspired the earliest west coast aboriginal artists: just turn the reflections on their sides, and you have natural totem poles.

-I took this photo at Fish Egg Inlet on BC’s Central Coast.
+I took the photo above at Fish Egg Inlet on BC’s Central Coast.